 Heavy Reliance on Credit Cards

 There are many benefits to having a credit card, but relying on credit cards too heavily can be a problem.
 If you have to rely on credit cards to pay bills and other expenses, you’re setting yourself up for debt issues in the future as that interest accumulates.
 Additionally, you should always pay your credit card balance in full every month.
+Credit counseling can be another helpful service if you’re having trouble with credit card debt.

 Waiting to Save for Retirement